KabiraL/Hospital_Assessment_Databricks/README.md

 Value tilts modestly by region and ownership, but variation within every group is large, so the map shows where to look, not a guarantee.

 ### Why it matters
-Healthcare affordability is a top domestic concern for Americans, and "value" (outcomes relative to total cost of care) is the metric payers, health systems, and care-coordination teams increasingly manage to.
+Healthcare affordability is a top domestic concern for Americans, and "value" (outcomes relative to cost) is the metric payers, health systems, and care-coordination teams increasingly manage to.
 This analysis reframes that work.
 True high-value hospitals can't be inferred from price, patient reviews, or reputation, because none of those signals reliably tracks clinical quality, only clinical efficiency.
 Identifying high-value hospitals requires measuring outcomes directly.
 But the cost half of the equation can be screened quickly and reliably, and the hospitals that pair strong outcomes with low cost are precisely the efficient providers a value-conscious organization would overlook if it screened on star ratings alone.
+This analysis uses Medicare spending per episode (a subset of MSPB) as the cost lens because it is a fast, risk-adjusted proxy, though it is a narrower measure than full total cost of care.

 Readers can look up any hospital on Medicare's official consumer tool, [Care Compare](https://www.medicare.gov/care-compare/).
 This provides a comprehensive list of hospitals with their overall star ratings and patient survey results.